Parotosuchus: Etymology

 Parotosuchus was originally named Parotosaurus.
 However, the name Parotosaurus was preoccupied by a genus of skinks, and in 1968 the name Parotosuchus was proposed as a replacement.
 The name Archotosaurus was also proposed as a replacement name in 1976, although the author who proposed this was unaware that Parotosuchus was already in use.
 Because the name Parotosuchus was erected earlier than Archotosaurus, it has priority.

 Phylogeny

 Parotosuchus in a cladogram after Novikov (2018) with only Early Triassic Eastern Europe taxa included:

+Palaeobiology

+The very robust skull of Parotosuchus has led to inferences that it was a generalist predator able to prey on a wide array of differently sized animals.